Early Years Foundation Stage

 There will be evidence of all types of Mathematical learning in all year groups and the different maths skills that are acquired will be used across the curriculum.
 Wherever possible, mathematics will be linked to real life situations and cross-curricular links will be made.

 We set work that is challenging, motivating and engaging.
 This means that children will always be working at a level of challenge that is appropriate to the End of Year Expectation as set in the National Curriculum 2014.
 A lesson may frequently not include whole class teaching as all children will need to be taught at their own level through the use of differentiation, Teaching Assistants, independent tasks and collaborative activities.

 Marking of pupil work is in line with the policy using ‘green for go’ and ‘pink for think’, it is developmental and used to move children’s leaning on at all times.
 Work is marked daily, and often using ‘live marking’ so children can see their mistakes, achievements and be challenged by the next step in their learning.
 In this way, misconceptions are picked up quickly and addressed during that session or by the next session.

 Time is given for children to respond to marking and consider their own learning, achievements and next steps.

-Children are formally assessed in mathematics termly using single level assessments (which will assesses against the 2014 National Curriculum End of Year Expectations) to inform teacher assessments.
+Children are formally assessed in mathematics termly using PiXL assessments (which will assess against the 2014 National Curriculum End of Year Expectations) to inform teacher assessments.
 Teacher assessments are given to the co-ordinator and SLT every half term and children not making the required progress are flagged up at pupil progress meetings with notes about their barriers to learning along with plans to address these.

-Provision for children with special needs is made through differentiation, adult support and individual targets.
-Provision for more able learners is offered through mastery and enrichment activities created by teachers for individual learners to deepen and secure their skills.
+Learning is made accessible to all children through the use of scaffolding, adult support, use on pictorial and concrete apparatus and individual targets where necessary.
+Provision for more able learners is offered through mastery and enrichment activities created by teachers for individual learners to deepen and secure their maths skills.